justincasher/justincasher.github.io/articles/2024/Hilberts-10th-problem/Hilberts-10th-problem.md

 2. $ K $ is a a quadratic extension of a totally real number field or of an imaginary quadratic.

-3. $ K $ K has exactly one conjugate pair of nonreal embeddings.
+3. $ K $ has exactly one conjugate pair of nonreal embeddings.

 4. There exists an elliptic curve $ E $ over $ \mathbb{Q} $ such that the abelian groups $ E(\mathbb{Q}) $ and $ E(K) $ both have rank 1.